-The LCRA Board of Directors is composed of 15 members appointed to six-year terms by the governor and confirmed by the Texas Senate.
+The LCRA Board of Directors is composed of 15 members appointed to six-year terms by the governor with advice and consent of the Texas Senate.
 The Board meets regularly to set strategic corporate direction for the general manager and staff, to approve projects and large expenditures, and to review progress on major activities and issues.
 For more information, see

 Timothy Timmerman, chair

 Timothy Timmerman of Austin is a real estate investor/developer and owns Commerce Texas Properties, Inc. He developed the Star Ranch Community and Golf Course north of Austin.
 He is a certified public accountant and holds a Texas real estate broker's license.
 He serves on the boards of International Bank of Commerce – Austin, the Round Rock Community Foundation and St. David's Medical Center in Round Rock.
 He is a member of Good Shepherd Episcopal Church of Austin.
 Timmerman received a bachelor's degree from Texas A&M University and a master's degree from The University of Texas at Austin.
-Then-Gov. Rick Perry appointed him to the Board in February 2008 and named him LCRA Board Chair in January 2011.
-He was reappointed in 2013 for a term that expires Feb.
-1, 2019.
+Then-Gov. Rick Perry appointed him to the Board in February 2008 and named him LCRA Board chair in January 2011.
+Then-Gov. Perry reappointed him in 2013, and Gov. Greg Abbott reappointed Timmerman in 2019 for a term that expires Feb.
+1, 2025.

 Lori A. Berger